How to Test Your Application Using a New Version of Alpha Anywhere

 Change the location where the application will be published.

-Standard Application Server: Specify a different Target folder and Server URL with a different port number for the application.
+Classic Application Server: Specify a different Target folder and Server URL with a different port number for the application.

 Application Server for IIS: Specify a different Application Name for your application.